10 Industrials Stocks Whale Activity In Today's Session - Bloom Energy (NYSE:BE), Boeing (NYSE:BA)

 Explanation

-• For EOSE EOSE, we notice a call option sweep that happens to be bearish, expiring in 7 day(s) on September 19, 2025.
-This event was a transfer of 2248 contract(s) at a $8.50 strike.
-This particular call needed to be split into 42 different trades to become filled.
-The total cost received by the writing party (or parties) was $33.9K, with a price of $15.0 per contract.
-There were 1001 open contracts at this strike prior to today, and today 9970 contract(s) were bought and sold.
+• For HTZ HTZ, we notice a call option sweep that happens to be bullish, expiring in 64 day(s) on November 21, 2025.
+This event was a transfer of 500 contract(s) at a $7.00 strike.
+This particular call needed to be split into 18 different trades to become filled.
+The total cost received by the writing party (or parties) was $42.5K, with a price of $85.0 per contract.
+There were 7160 open contracts at this strike prior to today, and today 4917 contract(s) were bought and sold.

-• For HAYW HAYW, we notice a put option trade that happens to be bearish, expiring in 35 day(s) on October 17, 2025.
-This event was a transfer of 2000 contract(s) at a $15.00 strike.
-The total cost received by the writing party (or parties) was $54.0K, with a price of $27.0 per contract.
-There were 201 open contracts at this strike prior to today, and today 2000 contract(s) were bought and sold.
+• For BA BA, we notice a call option trade that happens to be bearish, expiring in 29 day(s) on October 17, 2025.
+This event was a transfer of 47 contract(s) at a $220.00 strike.
+The total cost received by the writing party (or parties) was $27.9K, with a price of $595.0 per contract.
+There were 2347 open contracts at this strike prior to today, and today 1196 contract(s) were bought and sold.

-• For EMR EMR, we notice a put option trade that happens to be bullish, expiring in 189 day(s) on March 20, 2026.
-This event was a transfer of 139 contract(s) at a $135.00 strike.
-The total cost received by the writing party (or parties) was $120.9K, with a price of $870.0 per contract.
-There were 139 open contracts at this strike prior to today, and today 144 contract(s) were bought and sold.
+• For HWM HWM, we notice a call option trade that happens to be neutral, expiring in 120 day(s) on January 16, 2026.
+This event was a transfer of 46 contract(s) at a $180.00 strike.
+The total cost received by the writing party (or parties) was $103.0K, with a price of $2240.0 per contract.
+There were 515 open contracts at this strike prior to today, and today 51 contract(s) were bought and sold.

 Options Alert Terminology